deepjavalibrary/djl/docs/development/add_model_to_mxnet-model-zoo.md

 $ gzip <MODEL_NAME>-0000.params
 ```

-You may also need to provide other artifact files for your model.
+You might also need to provide other files with your model.
-For example, a classification model requires
+For example, a classification model is dependent on
 a `synset.txt` file to provide the names of the classes to classify into.
-For an NLP model, you may need a `vocabulary.json` file to tokenize/untokenize the sentence.
+For an NLP model, you may need a `vocabulary.json` file to tokenize and untokenize the sentence.

 ## Step 2: Prepare the folder structure

 1. Navigate to the `test/resources/mlrepo/model` folder and create a folder in it to store your model based on its category.
 For example, `image_classification/ai/djl/mxnet/resnet`.
-2. Create a version folder within your newly created model's folder (e.g `0.0.1`).
+2. Create a version folder within your newly created model's folder (e.g. `0.0.1`).
 The version should match your ModelLoader class's version.
 3. Copy model files into the version folder.

 ### Step 3: Create a `metadata.json` file